 Webster real estate is some of the most expensive in Minnesota, although Webster house values don't compare to the most expensive real estate in the U.S.

-Unlike some townships where white-collar or blue-collar occupations dominate the local economy, Webster is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some townships, Webster isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Webster are a mix of both white- and blue-collar jobs.
 Overall, Webster is a township of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Webster who work in management occupations (16.98%), office and administrative support (9.73%), and sales jobs (7.65%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.07% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 15.07% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Webster is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Webster really has some of the features that families look for when choosing a good community to raise children.
 Is Webster perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.